oneapi-src/oneDAL/INSTALL.md

 7. Download and install Python 3.7 (Windows\* only).

 8. Build oneDAL via command-line interface.
-Choose the appropriate commands based on the platform and the compiler you use:
+Choose the appropriate commands based on the interface, platform and the compiler you use:

     - DAAL interfaces on **Linux\*** using **Intel(R) C++ Compiler**: